-Poverty and its Dynamics in Uganda – Explorations using a New Set of Poverty Lines
+Poverty and its Dynamics in Uganda: Explorations using a New Set of Poverty Lines

-Introduction
+Bjorn Van Campenhout, Haruna Sekabira, Dede Houeto Aduayom

+[AUTHORS]Introduction

 During the past few decades, Uganda has experienced substantial economic growth.
 Since 1986, when the National Resistance Movement took over government, real gross domestic product (GDP) has grown at an annual rate of 6.8 per cent, making its economy one of the fastest growing in Africa.
 This growth has been attributed to the new government that has implemented a far-reaching economic reforms agenda, transforming Uganda into one of the most liberal economies in Africa south of the Sahara.
-Indeed, as argued in World Bank (1993: 22), the government 'liberalized the trade regime by abolishing export and import licensing; dismantled all price controls, which were few to begin with; repealed the Industrial Licensing Act, promulgated a new investment code, returned properties expropriated by the Amin regime and commenced privatizing public industrial enterprises; made important strides in abolishing export and distribution monopolies; embarked upon a major overhaul of the civil service; restructured the tax system and improved tax administration; and has made an impressive start in restructuring public expenditures towards critical economic and social services'.
+Indeed, as argued in World Bank (1993: 22), the government ‘liberalized the trade regime by abolishing export and import licensing; dismantled all price controls, which were few to begin with; repealed the Industrial Licensing Act, promulgated a new investment code, returned properties expropriated by the Amin regime and commenced privatizing public industrial enterprises; made important strides in abolishing export and distribution monopolies; embarked upon a major overhaul of the civil service; restructured the tax system and improved tax administration; and has made an impressive start in restructuring public expenditures towards critical economic and social services’.
 Such policy changes were seen as essential preconditions for sustainable economic growth.